able-app/docs/controls/ε elements/graphic.md

 - 16:9 (Video Size)
 - 2:1
 - 21:9 (Movie Theater Screen Size)

+Note: Each of the placeholder images for these aspect ratios have a different appearance and have the ratio number in the lower right corner of the image to help in understanding the ratios at a glance.

 **Overlay** - Provides the ability to include a layer of content over top of the graphic.
 This lets us add icons, text, banners, buttons on top of the graphic.
 There are three areas for overlays...